 You can use the Status parameters in the System profile to change which status windows are displayed when the MAX powers up.
-For details on all of the codes and information that can be displayed in each window, see "Status window reference in alphabetic order" on page 2-5.
+For details on all of the codes and information that can be displayed in each window, see Status window reference in alphabetic order.

-Line status windows
+Line status window

-Slots 1 and 2 contain the built-in T1 (or E1) lines, with Slot 1 containing the two leftmost lines when you look at the unit's back panel.
-By default, the status of the lines in Slot 1 are shown in the top two status windows:
+Slot 1 contains the two leftmost lines when you look at the unit's back panel.
+By default, the status of the lines in Slot 1 are shown in the top left status window: